nilsostertag/ExperimentalEMG/README.md

 # ExperimentalEMG
-## Exploratory application fields of GRV EMG sensors for an interactive human-computer interface
+Exploratory application fields of GRV EMG sensors for an interactive human-computer interface

+## Contents
+- Overall goals of the project
+- ...

-### Overall goal of the project
+## Overall goals of the project